gyanwaliElizaa/Bootcamp-UTA-VIRT-DATA-PT-04-2021-U-B-MW/Pypoll-03/README.md

 # pypoll
 # module 3 Assignment

-Python coding for the election analysis.
+Python code for the election analysis.